 Do you love high intensity training?
 Boot Camps?
 A good sweaty HIIT workout?
-Now that you are pregnant you might be wondering what you need to change to ensure your prenatal workouts are safe for you and babe.
+Now that you are pregnant you might be wondering what you need to change to ensure that any intensive prenatal workouts are safe for you and babe.

-The American College of Sports Medicine (ACSM) and the American College of Obstetricians and Gynecologists (ACOG) advise that high-intensity training is not suitable for pregnant women and prenatal workouts.
+The American College of Sports Medicine (ACSM) and the American College of Obstetricians and Gynaecologists (ACOG) advise that high-intensity prenatal workouts are not recommended.
 To distinguish the difference, many trainers use the ‘talk test’ – you should be able to hold a conversation as you exercise and if that’s a struggle, it’s too much.

 - A pregnant woman must have her Doctor’s clearance to exercise